JiuShiNewBee/vscode-ipython-tricky/README.md

 # vscode-ipython-tricky
 come on baby

-## 1. Only first line is run in the ipython terminal??
+## 1. Only the first line is run in the ipython terminal??
 Solution:
 1. Download extension: macros
 2. Edit 'settings.json'